Mwea National Reserve: Wildlife

 Game species range from African elephants, lesser kudus, Nile crocodiles, giraffes, Grant's zebras, buffalos, African leopards, common duikers, black-backed jackals, bushbucks, waterbucks, Sykes' monkeys, warthogs, rock hyraxes, bush pigs, impalas and hartebeests.
 Striped ground squirrels, Common Genet Cat and yellow baboons are also found in Mwea.

 Bird watching

 Renowned for its water birds and waders, over 200 species of birds have been recorded in the reserve, warranted it to be an Important Bird Area (IBA).
 The reserve is the only protected area in which the globally threatened and Kenya-endemic Hinde's babbler (Turdoides hindei) is known to occur.
 Mwea National Reserve also shelters two other rare species; the Pel's fishing owl (Scotopelia peli) and the white-backed night heron (Gorsachius leuconotus).
 The Malagasy pond heron (Ardeola idae) is also a common sighting.
+Mwea National Reserve is a birding paradise with numerous species of birds of prey, including the African Fish Eagle, White-headed Vulture, and Pele's Fishing Owl.
+Other predators like Augur Buzzards and various kestrels~ Grey Kestrel (Falco ardosiaceus) and falcons~ Lanner Falcon (Falco biarmicus) are also present.
+The reserve's diverse habitats, from open savannah to wetlands, attract a wide range of raptors.

 Camps

 The reserve has seven campsites: Mbogo, Silvester, Mavuria, Kyangosi, Hippo-Point, Kanyonga and Githechu.

+Picnic sites allow you to relax in nature, perhaps near the rivers or with a view of the open bush.